 Hernan Cortes conquered Tenochtiltan in 1521, supported by a large number of indigenous allies.
 The city was destroyed.
 The Spanish then founded a new settlement, Mexico City, on the site of the capital, and began colonizing Central America.
 Smallpox broke out in 1520-21 and played a vital in the fall of the city, with between 10% to 50% of the population succumbing to the disease.

 The Maya southern lowlands went into decline in the 8th and 9th centuries and were abandoned.
 There are many theories for this decline, including overpopulation, foreign invasion, revolt, and the collapse of trade routes.
 The Northern Maya cities continued to flourish until the Spanish conquest.
-It took the conquistadores 170 years to establish control over all of the Mayas.
+It took the conquistadors 170 years to establish control over all of the descendants of the Mayas.

 The Aztecs created a large empire across Mexico through tribute and trade.
 They built many pyramids, some of which still stand today.